FinbarArgus/OpenCOR_python_tutorial/README.md

 # IDE Note

-  If you want to use an IDE such as vscode, you have to set your python path to the same as the opencor_pythonshell_path above
+  If you want to use an IDE such as vscode, you have to set your python path to the same as the opencor_pythonshell_path above.

-  If you're on Windows we recommend using and IDE and setting the bath.
+  If you're on Windows, we recommend using an IDE and setting the path.
-  If you want to use the bash script on Windows, you should download gitbash from [here](https://git-scm.com/downloads).
+  If instead, you want to use the bash script on Windows, you should download gitbash from [here](https://git-scm.com/downloads).

 # Running